I. Michael J. Oakeshott, "Political Education"

 "Political philosophy cannot be expected to increase our ability to be successful in political activity.
 It will not help us to distinguish between good and bad political projects; it has no power to guide or direct us in the enterprise of pursuing the intimations of our tradition.
 But the patient analysis of the general ideas which have come to be connected with political activity—ideas such as nature, artifice, reason, will, law, authority, obligation, etc.—in so far as it succeeds in removing some of the crookedness from our thinking and leads to a more economical use of concepts, is an activity neither to be overrated nor despised.
 But it must be understood as an explanatory, not a practical, activity, and if we pursue it, we may hope only to be less often cheated by ambiguous statement and irrelevant argument."

 The person who first introduced Michael Oakeshott's political philosophy to me was Chaibong Hahm, my mentor in college, who I believe must have read Oakeshott under the guidance of the late Richard Flathman at Johns Hopkins.
 I remember reading part of the quote posted above on the front page of my teacher's old website long time ago.
-And it was no surprise that I later found out that the same passage was selected as an epigraph for Flathman's The Philosophy and Politics of Freedom .
+And it was no surprise that I later found out the same passage selected as an epigraph for Flathman's The Philosophy and Politics of Freedom .

 Oakeshott was the teacher of Ellen Kennedy as well, to whom I am greatly indebted.
-I can see Oakeshott's enduring influence on her especially when she seems to display a particular type of skepticism-cum-empiricalism (which, according to Flathman, is different from empiricism) that does not necessarily defy idealism outright.
+I can see Oakeshott's enduring influence on her, especially when she seems to display a particular type of skepticism-cum-empiricalism (empiricalism, according to Flathman, is different from empiricism) that does not necessarily defy idealism outright.
 One of the greatest seminars I attended at Penn was her Ancients and Moderns, for which I read, among others, Oakeshott's Experience and Its Modes for the first time.
 I personally enjoyed this somewhat archaic book far more than his acclaimed masterpiece, On Human Conduct .
 Oakeshott's writings on Hobbes are pleasurable to read as well.

 "Political Education" was Oakeshott's inaugural lecture delivered at LSE in 1951 to initiate his tenure there as Chair of Political Science.
 It was quite a scandalous appointment because the person he succeeded was Harold Laski who, with his predecessor Graham Wallas, were part of the Fabian tradition.
 What a replacement!
 Laski died almost exactly a year prior to the Oakeshott's lecture.